Erratus: Significance for understanding arthropod evolution

-The relationship between the components of the biramous limb of many euarthropod groups, which consists of an exopod and an endopod (appendages), and the lopopods (stubby legs) and flaps of lobopodians and radiodonts has long been controversial.
+The relationship between the components of the biramous limb of many euarthropod groups, which consists of an exopod and an endopod (appendages), and the lobopods (stubby legs) and flaps of lobopodians and radiodonts has long been controversial.
 Erratus appears to show one of the earliest steps in the evolution of the endopod, with an unsclerotized endopod fused to a flap that is attached to the body wall, rather than being a branch of the appendage like an exopod.
 Fu et al. 2022 describes the species as having "unique trunk appendages formed of lateral anomalocaridid-type flaps and ventral subconical endopods".
 The fossils indicate that the species represent "an intermediate stage of biramous limb evolution".